 I’d been taught that Art was talent.
 You either had it – or you didn’t.
-More embarrassing than being bad at Art (whatever that means), was being bad while being earnest about it all.
-My creatively-aspiring adult role models sneered at “lesser” artists, talked about the “right way” to Do Art (yes.
-For reals) – and craved critical acclaim.
-They needed that external validation, craved it – and anyone who didn’t give them those accolades, was the Enemy.
+More embarrassing than being bad at Art (whatever that means), was being bad at art while being earnest about it all.
+Community artistic role models sneered at “lesser” artists, talked about the “right way” to Do Art (yes, they really did!) – and craved critical acclaim.
+They needed that external validation, required it, in order to feel like a “real” artist.

 Looking back, I can’t think of a more Creativity-stunting worldview.

 The second idea I’d internalized was that art wasn’t real work.